dalmatianrex/multi-listener-auditory-displays/README.md

 # multi-listener-auditory-displays

-This repository provides a permanent record of activities undertaken for my PhD research.
+This repository provides a permanent record of activities undertaken for my PhD research at the University of York, Uk.

 # PhD Thesis